Research has shown that gut health plays a crucial role in creating and maintaining a strong immune system.

 Dysbiosis & Your Immune System

-Studies show that gut bacteria teach our immune system how to work from the moment we are born and have a "deep impact on the composition of the intestinal microbiota at the very beginning of human life."
+Studies show that gut bacteria teach our immune system how to work from the moment we are born.
+These bacteria have a "deep impact on the composition of the intestinal microbiota at the very beginning of human life."
 (Biasucci et al., 2008)

-The latest gastroenterology studies published in 2019 further support findings that dysbiosis of gut bacteria is associated not only with intestinal disorders but also with numerous other conditions such as metabolic and neurological disorders.
+Studies published in 2019 show that dysbiosis of gut bacteria is associated not only with intestinal disorders but also with numerous other conditions such as metabolic and neurological disorders.
 (Rinninella et al., 2019)

 Any disruption to the human microbiota can cause dysbiosis.